Frequently Asked Questions

 The timing of your payments depends on your loan type.

-- For Immediate Repayment/Non-Deferred loans, you will start making payments roughly one month after your loan is disbursed (which occurs on the second Wednesday after program start.)
+- For Immediate Repayment Loans, you will start making payments roughly one month after your loan is disbursed (which occurs on the second Wednesday after program start.)

 You can find more information about repayment amounts and scheduling on your specific school's partner website.